-Caria da aira a Development

 Lack of an All wards Serious, since No guidelines Development

 Environmental the by-laws on how the of

 Awareness should be by-law environmental

 Policy informed by will be awareness

 the policy implemented policy.

 Request for

 assistance

 from the

 district and

 province

 environmental

 sections on

 the

 development

 of a policy

 and training of

 officials and

 local people

 on

 environmental

 awareness.

-Waste Landfill Daniëlskuil lllegal Waste Insource
+Waste Landfill Danielskuil llegal Waste Insource

-site not dumping removal waste removal
+site not dumping removal waste

-licensed since landfill outsourced. collection.
+licensed since landfill outsourced. removal

-not licensed Lack of Conduct
+not licensed Lack of collection.

-and not management basic
+and not management Conduct

-operated of the service assessment for
+operated of the service basic

-according to provider and the licensing
+according to provider and assessment for

+legislation landfill the licensing

-legislation landfill of landfill sites
+of landfill sites

-- with the
+with the

+Department

-Department of
+of

 Environment

 and Nature

 Conservation

 Littering All wards Negative Lack of public Conduct

-Ŭ impact on the awareness awareness.
+impact on the awareness awareness.

-aesthetic and Have Imbizos

-appearance ownership of with the
+impact on the aesthetic appearance and ownership of awareness.
+Have Imbizos with the

-of the public community

-properties and youth on

-P.000103

-municipal the

--

-area. importance of

-a clean and

-safe

-environment.

-Need for a Daniëlskuil With the Population The

-new Dumping projected and Municipality

-Site. growth, due to economic has

-Closure of the mining growth conducted

-existing developments site

-dumping site the current determination

-sites will not be process for

-able to carry new land fill

-the capacity site, we also

-conducted

-EIA for closure

-and

-rehabilitation

-of old landfill

-site and EIA for

-new landfill

-site.
+of the municipal area. public properties community and youth on the importance of a clean and safe environment.
+Need for a new Dumping Site.
+Closure of existing dumping site Danielskuil With the projected growth, due to the mining developments the current sites will not be able to carry the capacity Population and economic growth The Municipality has conducted site determination process for new land fill site, we also conducted EIA for closure and rehabilitation of old landfill site and EIA for new landfill site.